A bunch of freshly harvested garlic bulbs with green stalks attached, spread out on a woven basket.

 How We Use It:

-Garlic is a cornerstone in our kitchen — roasted, minced, fermented, or infused into oils.
-It brings bold flavor to soups, sauces, meats, and dressings.
+Garlic is a cornerstone in our kitchen, roasted, minced, fermented, or infused into oils.

 Why It’s Good for You:

-Garlic is one of the oldest known medicinal plants — long valued for its immune-boosting and heart-supportive properties.
+Garlic is one of the oldest known medicinal plants, long valued for its immune-supporting and heart-supportive properties.
 When garlic is crushed or chopped, it releases allicin, a powerful sulfur compound shown to have natural antimicrobial and antiviral effects.
 It’s also rich in compounds that help regulate blood pressure, improve circulation, and reduce systemic inflammation.

 Regular consumption of garlic has been linked to improved cholesterol levels, better metabolic health, and reduced risk of certain chronic diseases.
 It also supports detoxification pathways in the liver, making it a true “everyday medicine” in the kitchen.